colinthedev/portfolio2.0/README.md

+:EMOJICODE:

 # Personal Portfolio

 **Version 2.0**

 ## About

-The purpose for this project is to showcase my latest featured projects and *current* skillset._There were **4** other portfolio designs before this one that i had made using figma.
+The purpose for this project is to showcase my latest featured projects and *current* skillset.
+There were **4** other portfolio designs before this one that i had made using figma.
 With every other design something just didnt seem quite right with it...Until this one!

-## Design
+## Design :paintbrush:

-I used **figma** to create the design and **photoshop** for some photo edits._Although this ended up as the *5th* design in the process of making this portfolio, i found that by the end of the finished product i had incorporated components from the other 4 designs into the final one.
+I used **figma** to create the design and **photoshop** for some photo edits.
+Although this ended up as the *5th* design in the process of making this portfolio, i found that by the end of the finished product i had incorporated components from the other 4 designs into the final one.

 #### Created by me using figma:

-- **Flamingo**
+- **Flamingo** :flamingo:
-  - **Lightbulb**
+  - **Lightbulb** :bulb:
-    - **Octopus**
+    - **Octopus** :octopus:

 ## Built With